-Although somewhat less predictable than using a travel agent, booking online may save travelers a considerable amount of money.
-Online agencies may offer less customer support than the personal service given by a travel agent, so remember to read the fine print.
+Although somewhat less predictable than using a travel agent, booking online can save travelers a considerable amount of money.
+Online agencies offer less customer support than the personal service given by a travel agent, so read the fine print before booking.

 Check out these sites:

-kayak.com: A great site that searches multiple airlines and other search engines consecutively.
+kayak.com: A popular site that searches multiple airlines and other search engines consecutively.
 It’s a good place to start to compare, and you can even get price alerts to monitor fares.

 icelandair.com: Consistently good prices for certain European destinations